Millvina Dean, The Two-Month-Old Who Survived The Titanic Sinking

 Millvina Dean Signed Titanic Postcard

-However, later in her life, Dean became very active in Titanic commemoration events.
+After this, Dean became very active in Titanic commemoration events.
 She attended several conventions and exhibits throughout the United States and Canada, as well as gave many radio and television interviews and appeared in documentaries.
-She officially became the final remaining Titanic survivor after Barbara West Dainton, the second to last survivor who died in 2007 at the age of 96.

-Millvina Dean died of pneumonia in 2009.
-Her ashes were scattered from the docks in Southampton, where her family had originally boarded the Titanic almost a century earlier.
+Her companion Bruno Normandis scattered her ashes from the docks in Southampton, where her family had originally boarded the Titanic.

 Next, check out these rare Titanic photos from before and after the sinking.
 Then, take a look at these Titanic facts we bet you’ve never heard before.